Email Security Gaps That Enable File-Based Exploits

 Organizations can address these email security gaps by implementing a multi-layered defense strategy:

 Advanced Content Disarm and Reconstruction (CDR): Rather than attempting to detect malicious elements in files, CDR technology rebuilds files from scratch, removing potentially dangerous components while preserving functionality.
-Gartner found that organizations implementing CDR technology experienced 79% fewer successful email-based attacks compared to those using traditional security approaches.
+Organizations implementing CDR technology experience fewer successful email-based attacks compared to those using traditional security approaches.

 Integrated Security Ecosystem: Connecting email security to broader security infrastructure enables more comprehensive protection.
 When email security solutions share intelligence with endpoints, networks, and cloud security controls, the overall defensive posture improves significantly.